ZhangTe/rainmeter-global-time-skins/README.md

 When you find any bugs or have suggestions & requests, please let me know. send me a email to ztbxxt@hotmail.com; or just add issues here.

-## buy me a coffee
+## Donation

-Wish you enjoy this skin.
-If you want to contribute, you can help me update gadgets or make a donation:<br/>
+Wish you enjoy this work.
+It will be a greet help when you can make a donation:<br/>
 <a href='https://afdian.net/@ztbxxt'><img src="https://afdian.net/static/img/logo/logo.png" alt="alt text" height="20px" /></a>
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/ztbxxt)
 <a href='https://Ko-fi.com/ztbxxt'><img src="https://storage.ko-fi.com/cdn/kofi_stroke_cup.svg" alt="alt text" height="20px" /></a>